 This station is great for those looking for the ‘meat’ of the adult market.

-Spotify is the number one music streaming service in the world, with 191 million active users worldwide, and approximately 4 million Australian using it.
+Spotify is the number one music streaming service in the world, with 365 million active users worldwide, and approximately 8 million Australians using it.
 The average customer spends 25 hours a month streaming music on Spotify.
 While Spotify is not limited to Perth only, we thought it was still worth mentioning as a viable radio advertising option.

 Spotify allows you to pick your audience based on age, gender, location, activity and musical taste, selecting whether to opt for mobile, desktop or both.

 You have the flexibility to set your own budget and campaign dates, with access to Spotify’s insights feature to track the campaigns success.